jsapede/ohmigo-ha-pelletstove/README.md

 For example :
 -  on the stove we set STT = 21°C as a basis
 -  if ETS >= 20°C ohmigo will generate a fake temperature including the desired correction OTI = (ETS + ETC) with, for example, ETC = 1°C. So we will have OTI = 21°C >= STT.
-Shis will lead to control over extinction at 20°C instead of 21°C of the STT
+This will lead to start extinction at real target temperature (RTT) 20°C instead of 21°C of the STT
--  ETC qill be the difference between the Real Target Temperature (RTT) and the internal Stove Target Temperature (STT)
+-  ETC will be the difference between the Real Target Temperature (RTT) and the internal Stove Target Temperature (STT)

 ![image](https://github.com/user-attachments/assets/d0bda2c6-aef3-433a-8696-2a9d4fa516ec)